NVIDIA/spark-rapids/docs/get-started/getting-started-on-prem.md

 ```
 Go to the Spark UI and click on the application you ran and on the “SQL” tab.
 If you click the
 operation “count at ...”, you should see the graph of Spark Execs and some of those should have
 the label Gpu...
-For instance, in the screenshot below you will see `GpuRowToColumn`, `GpuFilter`,
+For instance, in the screenshot below you will see `GpuRowToColumn`, `GpuProject`,
 and `GpuColumnarExchange`.
 Those correspond to operations that run on the GPU.

 ![Join Example on Spark SQL UI](../img/join-sql-ui-example.png)